 - Team and leadership skills

 The General Conference of Seventh-day Adventists is an equal opportunity employer which does not discriminate in employment policies and practices on the basis of race, national origin, gender, color, age, marital status, disability, or any other basis prohibited by law.
-The employment practices of the church reflect religious preferences in harmony with the United States Constitution and controlling law, and therefore the church hires only Seventh-day Adventist church members in good standing.
+The employment practices of the church reflect religious preferences in harmony with the United States Constitution and controlling law, and it, therefore, hires only Seventh-day Adventist Church members in regular standing.

 What is it like to work here?

 Each auditor has an individual assigned workspace in the home office, whether an individual desk in a shared office, or a cubicle arrangement.

 Significant travel (30-50%) is required for all GCAS positions as field work is performed in client offices throughout the Region.
 An audit team usually leaves on Monday morning and returns to the regional office on Thursday evening.

 Intern orientation is done within the assigned Regional office and will include both an overview of GCAS and hands-on learning in a live client audit environment.

 Interns will experience hands-on audit work similar to a new employee.
 This will include working under the supervision of an Audit Senior or Audit Manager in performing various audit functions including pulling trial balances and preparing lead schedules using audit software, assisting in performing compliance and substantive testing during work in the client’s office, and assisting in preparing client financial statements and reports.

-Interns are included in all North America Area (NAA) professional development seminars and Regional office meetings and events.
+Interns are included in all North America Area professional development seminars and Regional office meetings and events.

 As outlined in the General Conference Remuneration Scale document, working for the Seventh-day Adventist Church involves a commitment to mission and spirit of dedication, service, and sacrifice.
 The focus is on sharing Jesus and the hope of salvation with the world.

 Hourly pay rates for interns are determined based on the regional GCAS office to which the intern is assigned.

 While GCAS auditors typically work a standard work week, there are times when additional time in the evenings or on weekends is needed to complete the audit, observe physical inventory counts, prepare for constituency session reports, or other unusual obligations.
 There is no overtime pay, as GCAS auditors are “exempt” salaried employees; however, Friday afternoons and weekends are generally free.

-Travel expenses to client offices are reimbursed according to policy including mileage, per diem, lodging expense, etc. Full details are available in the NAA Practices and Procedures Manual.
+Travel expenses to client offices are reimbursed according to policy including mileage, per diem, lodging expense, etc. Full details are available in the North America Area Practices and Procedures Manual.